 Previous sections of this paper have argued that "ethnic" groups are the socially constructed products of political processes.
 These social construction processes are ongoing and the constructed groups are not static but evolving.
 However, this section of the paper takes these social construction processes as givens, and considers the importance of majority-ness versus minority-ness in movement dynamics.
+It fits the United States, which has a dominant White majority and a variety of non-dominant ethnic minorities.
+It also applies to other countries with dominant ethnic majorities and subordinate minorities.
 This typology has two dimensions.
 One is the actual empirical membership of the groups, where we contrast majority movements with minority movements and mixed majority-minority movements, but also consider other axes of domination, particularly class.
-The second dimension is whether the movement is focused on improving the position of an ethnic group or focused on an issue that (at least in principle) transcends groups.
-Although group-focused movements almost by definition activate ethnic identities, issue-focused movements may not, even when their membership is empirically mono-ethnic.
+The second dimension is the nature of the claims of the group, which may be subdivided first into whether the movement is focused on improving the position of some group relative to other groups, or whether it is focused on a specific issue or policy.
+For both group-focused and issue-focused movements, we may ask about the match between the beneficiaries of the movement as it frames itself and the empirical base of the movement.
+So, for example, the women's movement claims to be "for" all women but has been criticized for being empirically of white middle class women.
+In this paper, I emphasize the ethnic composition of a movement, but a typology could also be constructed for class composition or gender composition or regional composition.
+Although ethnic group-focused movements almost by definition activate ethnic identities, issue-focused movements may not, even when their membership is empirically mono-ethnic.
 Because dominant ethnic majorities have access to more power and resources than subordinate ethnic minorities but do not necessarily have externally-imposed collective identities, they face different issues in mobilization from ethnic minorities.